HarlaownLY-Nijigasaki/Safari-Discord-RPC/README.md

-# Safari-Discord-RPC
-Show your current Safari browsing or watching activity as Discord Rich Presence on macOS.

 # Safari Discord RPC

 A macOS tool that shows your current Safari browsing or video activity as Discord Rich Presence.